laszukdawid/PyEMD/README.md

 ### CEEMDAN

-As with previous methods, there is also simple way to use `CEEMDAN`.
+As with previous methods, also there is a simple way to use `CEEMDAN`.

 **Windows**: Please don't skip the `if __name__ == "__main__"` section.